Press enter to skip the top menu

 Ed.Drive(Ed.SPIN_LEFT, Ed.SPEED_4, 90)

 When you start up the on-line editor for EdPy, it automatically adds the lines 1 to 5.
 The rest of the code is typed in by the programmer.
-Of the code that has been automatically entered only line 3 should be explained to the students i.e. that distances in EdPy are calculated in centimetres, thus directly corresponding with the distances of Algorithm 1.
+Of the code that has been automatically entered only line 3 should be explained to the students i.e. that distances in EdPy are calculated in centimeters, thus directly corresponding with the distances of Algorithm 1.
 The user-entered code in lines 6 to 13 is directly based on Algorithm 1.

 Since lines 1 to 5 are always added automatically be the editor, in order to save space, we shall not include them in any of our listings for the rest of this course, but they will always appear in the actual code in the EdPy editor.
 Thus Listing 2 below is the same as Listing 1, except that the first five lines are missing.
 We shall follow the same convention with all of the other listings.